 From its humble beginnings, the ISDN has evolved into a thriving organization that has, over the years, coordinated a complex schedule of classes, social dances, and workshop weekends with world-class guest instructors.
 It spawned two swing dance performance groups: the ExtravaDancers, who performed from 1990 through 1996, and the RetroRockers, 1992-1994.

-The ISDN is currently run by a small group of dedicated volunteers who meet periodically to plan future events, eat pizza, and make the truly important decisions about the world.
+The ISDN is currently run by a small group of dedicated volunteers who meet periodically to plan future events, eat chocolate, and make the truly important decisions about the world.
 In exchange for their time, volunteers receive discounts on admission to dances and other ISDN events.
 Anyone who is interested in donating their time and talents, and giving something back to the dance community is welcome to attend.
 Contact ISDN for more information.